dubniczky/Cardless-Transaction-Protocol/protocol/example.md

     address: Washington, Imaginary st. 184
 # Transaction details
 transaction:
-    # Amount of the transaction
+    # Amount of the transaction (if null, it is metered)
     amount: 14.99
     # The used currency
     currency_code: USD